 top of page

-Doors open at 7:00pm music starts at 7:30pm
+Doors open at 7pm Show starts at 7:30pm

-Tickets are $25 each
+Tickets: $25 each

 Old Man Luedecke is the recording name of two time JUNO award winning and Polaris prize nominated singer songwriter Chris Luedecke.
 A multiple East Coast Music Award winner known for his high energy banjo driven stompers, touching guitar ballads and dry humorous stories, Luedecke has been making a soundtrack to an authentic life for nearly twenty years.